shibahex/animation-replacer-roblox/README.md

 - **Output (Optional)**: Use the --output {NAME} flag to avoid data loss
 - **Threads (Optional)**: the --threads {NUM} flag is how many concurrent tasks need to run (default is 5)
 - **Scan additional IDs in scripts (Optional)** Use the --unformatted-ids flag to scan every big number in scripts

+## 📝 Development Status
+- ✅ Scrape animations in lua scripts
+- ✅ Scrape animation objects in the game file
+- ✅ Fetch animation metadata, file contents, and asset types
+- ✅ Upload multiple animations in a concurrent system; using [semaphore](https://docs.rs/semaphore/latest/semaphore/)
+- ✅ Writing animations back to script source
+- ✅ Flags and user configuration for easy use
+- ✅ Replace the animation instances in-game (Only replaces scripts for now)
+- ❌ Rename the Animations as the same as the ones it replaces (Requires extra API calls for scripts)

 ## 🚨 Important Notes

 ### Disclaimer